 Yet prior to my departure, people at home regularly quizzed as to why I had chosen to go to Japan.
 “No-one will understand you”, “You will get lost” and “It is too busy” was the advice I was given most regularly.
-Without doubt, for the majority who look on from the West, a cloud of mystery still hangs over the islands of Japan, a cloud that even the era of rapid globalisation has failed to clear.
+Without doubt, for the majority who look on from the West, a cloud of mystery still hangs over the islands of Japan, a cloud that even the era of rapid globalization has failed to clear.
 For me, I found this mystique as alluring, and perhaps the greatest reason for my long-held desire to travel to Japan.
 However, for many others, the so-called ‘unknown’, is viewed as the principal barrier to a trek to the Land of the Rising Sun.

-In an attempt to provide clarity, I have drawn from my recent journey to report on what about Japan is fiction, and what is fact.
+In an attempt to provide clarity, I have drawn from my recent journey to report on what about Japan is fiction, and what is a fact.

 Myths and truths of Japan

 Myth #1 – Nobody Speaks English

 The truth is that there is an insatiable appetite amongst the Japanese to learn and speak English – in part due to globalisation and in part as a result of the influx of Western media and culture into Japan during this Century.
 This desire was most evident when we met with 2 Japanese ladies, aged in their 50s, who were filled with excitement to give us a voluntary tour around Shinjuku.
 The tour would provide them with the opportunity to practice their conversational English with Gaijin (Japanese word for “foreigner”).
 The ladies told us that they had been on a 2-month long waiting list to take the tour, such is the willingness of Japanese people to improve their English skills.